 For more than two decades, Peggy Farrell has led Becoming an Outdoors Woman, a Wisconsin-based non-profit program that’s introduced thousands of women to hunting by teaching them beginner’s outdoor skills.

-The freedoms that grant and protect the right to freely participate in the shooting sports and own firearms for self-defense purposes are constantly under attack by anti-gun politicos and pundits who seek to disarm the population in the so-called name of safety.
+Voices of freedom The freedoms that grant and protect the right to freely participate in the shooting sports and own firearms for self-defense purposes are constantly under attack by anti-gun politicos and pundits who seek to disarm the population in the so-called name of safety.

 Setting the record straight and rising to defend the Second Amendment is a never-ending battle, and some of the best champions of our freedoms today are women who are unafraid to step up and speak out.